Wintellect/Wintellect.Analyzers/ReadMe.md

 If you contribute code make sure to include unit tests as well as add code to the demo program to show off your analyzer/code fix.

+## Design Analyzers ##
+#### AssembliesHaveCompanyAtrribute ####
+This warning ensures you have the AssemblyCompanyAttribute present and a filled out value in the parameter.

+#### AssembliesHaveCopyrightAtrribute ####
+This warning ensures you have the AssemblyCopyrightAttribute present and a filled out value in the parameter.

+#### AssembliesHaveDescriptionAtrribute ####
+This warning ensures you have the AssemblyDescriptionAttribute present and a filled out value in the parameter.

+#### AssembliesHaveTitleAtrribute ####
+This warning ensures you have the AssemblyTitleAttribute present and a filled out value in the parameter.

+## Formatting Analyzers ##

+#### IfAndElseMustHaveBraces ####
+If and else statements without braces are reasons for being fired.
+This analyzer and code fix will help you keep your job. :) The idea for this analyzer was shown by Kevin Pilch-Bisson in his awesome [TechEd talk](http://channel9.msdn.com/Events/TechEd/Europe/2014/DEV-B345).
+We just finished it off.

+## Performance Analyzers ##

+#### CallAssertMethodsWithMessageParameter ####
+Calling the one parameter overload of Debug.Assert is a bad idea because they will not show you the expression you are asserting on.
+This analyzer will find those calls and the code fix will take the asserting expression and convert it into a string as the second parameter to the two parameter overload of Debug.Assert.

+## Usage Analzyers ##

-### AvoidCallingMethodsWithParamArgs ###
+#### AvoidCallingMethodsWithParamArgs ####
 This informational level gives you a hint that you are calling a method using param arrays.
 Because calls to these methods cause memory allocations you should know where these are happening.

-### AvoidPredefinedTypes ###
+#### AvoidPredefinedTypes ####
 The predefined types, such as int, should not be used.
 You want to be as explicit about types as possible to avoid confusion.

-### CallAssertMethodsWithMessageParameter ###
-Calling the one parameter overload of Debug.Assert is a bad idea because they will not show you the expression you are asserting on.
-This analyzer will find those calls and the code fix will take the asserting expression and convert it into a string as the second parameter to the two parameter overload of Debug.Assert.

-### IfAndElseMustHaveBraces ###
-If and else statements without braces are reasons for being fired.
-This analyzer and code fix will help you keep your job. :) The idea for this analyzer was shown by Kevin Pilch-Bisson in his awesome [TechEd talk](http://channel9.msdn.com/Events/TechEd/Europe/2014/DEV-B345).
-We just finished it off.

-### ReturningTaskRequiresAsync ###
+#### ReturningTaskRequiresAsync ####
 If you are returning a Task or Task<T> from a method, that method name must end in Async.